 For many foreigners, Singapore quickly becomes more than just a place to work — it can feel like home.

 The official procedure for obtaining PR status is called the permanent resident application.
 This requires sending your documents and information to the Immigration & Checkpoints Authority (ICA) for review.
+For eligibility criteria, ICA assessment factors, and required documents, you may also refer to our Singapore PR requirements guide.

 What is Permanent Residency (PR)?